-The history of Sweden is brought to life on this guided tour through Markim-Orkesta north of Stockholm, a region filled with sites telling tales of its long cultural history.
+The history of Sweden is brought to life on this guided tour through the beautiful landscape of Markim-Orkesta north of Stockholm.

-Markim- Orkesta are agricultural landscapes unchanged for centuries.
-The region was nominated as a candidate for UNESCO World Heritage Site because of its pristine farm structure.
+The Markim-Orkesta region was nominated as a candidate for UNESCO World Heritage Site because of its pristine farm structure.
 It is also known for its many viking era relics.

 We stop at Granby were we find the famous “Granbyhällen” – the large stone with Swedens longest runic inscription in solid rock, and the remaining foundation of a Viking magnates house.